-A. Public or private schools.

-B. Public parks, playgrounds, community clubs including swimming, tennis, and similar recreational facilities, and other public and semi-public uses.

-C. Child day care service for 13 or more children.

-D. House of Worship and the reasonable use of the real property for activities customarily associated with the practices of the religious activity, including but not limited to the uses set forth inoutlined in Section 7.2.407.

-E. Assisted living centers, nursing homes, and similar institutions.
-These facilities are subject to the development provisions for multi-family residential development.

-F. Small wind energy systems including compliance with Section 7.2.413.
+- A. Public or private schools. - B. Public parks, playgrounds, community clubs including swimming, tennis, and similar recreational facilities, and other public and semi-public uses. - C. Child day caredaycare service for 13 or more children. - D. House of Worship and the reasonable use of the real property for activities customarily associated with the practices of the religious activity, including but not limited to the uses set forth input lined in Section 7.2.407. - E. Assisted living centers, nursing homes, and similar institutions.
+These facilities are subject to the development provisions for multi-familymultiple family residential development. - F. Small wind energy systems, subject to the provisions in Section 7.2.413.Small wind energy systems including compliance with Section 7.2.413.